RutujaK1998/TECH7009_19207537/README.md

    python manage.py runserver
 ## Usage
 -Visit the web interface and plan your itinerary
--You can go to Plan Your Trip and fill up the form to generate your personalized itinerary -you can explore common attractions which is based on most rated by tourists
+- You can go to Plan Your Trip and fill up the form to generate your personalized itinerary
+- you can explore common attractions which is based on most rated by tourists